robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 An example of such library that requires per-platform implementation and also is UI independent is `react-native-mmkv`.
 It implements a generic, headless API that hooks up to correct storage depending on the platform.

-A potential approach for per-platform implementation is to split the libraries and user C++ interop:
+A potential approach for per-platform implementation is to split the library and use C++ interop:

 ```
 ├── lib-rnrt-mmkv-core